A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 [Actually, it is more accurate to say that both the covenants of Exo 19+ and Deu 5 have been broken and that neither is currently in force.
 I said earlier, it is shocking that a theology which purports to be built upon and expound the covenants should be so ignorant of them.]

-This entire subsection was theologically clumsy.
+This entire subsection was theologically clumsy, stumbling over itself at every point.

 The Distinctive Nature of the Mosaic Covenant [page 88]